verdnatura/myt/README.md

 ### Environments

-Create database connection configuration files for each environment at main project folder using standard MySQL *.ini*.
-The predefined environment names are *production* and *testing*.
+Create database connection configuration for each environment at main project folder using standard MySQL *ini* configuration files.
+The predefined environment names are *production* and *test*.

 ```text
 db.[environment].ini